openebs/mayastor-docs/reference/call-home.md

 # Call-home metrics

+## Mayastor default information collection

- By default, Mayastor collects some basic information related to the number and scale of user-deployed instances.
+By default, Mayastor collects basic information related to the number and scale of user-deployed instances.
 The collected data is anonymous and is encrypted at rest.
 This data is used to understand storage usage trends, which in turn helps maintainers prioritize their contributions to maximize the benefit to the community as a whole.

 {% hint style="info" %}
 No user-identifiable information, hostnames, passwords, or volume data are collected. **ONLY** the below-mentioned information is collected from the cluster.
 {% endhint %}

-A summary of the information collected is given below.
+A summary of the information collected is given below:

 | **Cluster information** |
 | :--- |